- Home

 The five ‘blue zone’ regions had several denominators in common, but one of the most striking similarities between these very different groups of people was what they ate.

-According to the research, people living in these blue zones eat diets that are 95–100% plant-based, with seasonal fruits and vegetables, whole grains, and beans dominating their meals.
 While some people in the blue zones do occasionally eat meat, they do so very sparingly, using it as a celebratory meal and eating no more than two ounces at a time.

 The Adventist Health Study 2 has also followed almost 100,000 Americans since 2002.
 It found that the people who live the longest were vegans or pesco-vegans – people who eat a plant-based diet that includes small amounts of fish.
-Plus, multiple studies link plant-rich diets to a reduced risk of premature death, cancer, heart disease, metabolic syndrome, depression, and brain deterioration.
+Plus, multiple studies have linked plant-rich diets to a reduced risk of premature death, cancer, heart disease, metabolic syndrome, depression, and brain deterioration.

 2. Try not to overeat